 4 – How useful a planner is to you has nothing to do with how much it cost.
 If you love your $15 planner from Wal-Mart, that’s great!
 Don’t just assume that a more expensive planner would definitely be better.
 If there’s something you don’t prefer about your $15 planner, that’s when you should consider buying a different one.

 5 – Consider a more flexible planning system.
 Print your own planner just a month or two at a time.
 This way if you don’t like something, you can easily change it.
 Use a flexible binding system like the discbound system or a Filofax binder.
-This is the reason I created the Sweet Life Planner club.
+This is the reason I created the Sweet Life Society.
 Once you’re in the club, you have a variety of printable planners in different styles, sizes, and layouts, so you can create the planner that is perfect for you.

 So what do you think?
 Have you splurged on a planner?
 Was it worth it?